WolfgangMehner/vim-plugins/latex-support/README.md

 - Add command :LatexTypesetter to change the typesetter during runtime.
 - Add command :LatexProcessing to change between foreground and background processing.
+- Add command :LatexErrors and map ´re to view errors from background processing in quickfix.
 - BibTeX errors are recognized by quickfix.
 - New templates.
 - Minor bugfixes.